AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/14-Zoomorphic/14-Zoomorphic.markdown

 Such a creature, at its inception, does not do much.
 However, we will make it evolve to solve a particular task.
 The task we will consider are displacing itself toward a direction and jumping.

-The chapter is (unfortunately) very long as it lays out the infrastructure to simulate a complex.
+The chapter is very long as it lays out the infrastructure to simulate a complex.
 We will produce creature, that we qualify as _zoomorphic_ since they could be (although remotely) considered as a small digital animal.

+Note that this long chapter is does not directly related to genetic algorithm.
+The following chapter will evolve creatures to solve a simple task, such as moving toward a direction or going through some obstacles.

 ## Modeling Join Points